-Terms of Business Will Custodian Ltd
+Will Custodian Ltd

 We will only accept your business on the basis that we are both bound by these Terms and Conditions.
 For the record, it is impossible to be certain that any website is entirely safe and ours is no exception, sadly!

 Will Custodian Ltd does not itself provide advice.
 This is provided by the introducing firm, though we will appoint successors if they fail to do so.

 Please note that we will attempt to contact any client whose direct debit fails, but we reserve the right to return documents held to the last address we hold, and at the client’s own risk if they do not respond.

 The Term, ‘the Company’, shall mean Will Custodian Ltd (which provides ancillary services but not legal advice in any form).

 The Term, ‘the Client’ shall mean you (plural if appropriate); the term ‘you’ and ‘your’ shall mean ‘the Client.’

 The Term, “Will” or “Wills” shall include any other documents we may prepare for you, including but not limited to Lasting and general Powers of Attorney, Medical Directives, Tenancy Change etc.

 For the purposes herein, Will or Wills shall include any other document as is prepared in accordance with your instructions.